 If your employer provides a coaching plan that includes an outreach call from a WPO coach, with your explicit consent via the tick box on the registration page, a coach may contact you using the contact information and preferences you provide.
 Your employer will not be given any detail regarding the content of your discussion with a coach; however, WPO may share with your employer your personal data including your name, employee ID, and number of coaching sessions you have completed including the dates.

 WPO may transfer the personal information collected about you to countries other than the country in which the information was originally collected.
-These transfers will be to a service center operated by WPO or one of WPO’s network of providers in order to provide you with the service you requested.
+These transfers will be to a service centre operated by WPO or one of WPO’s network of providers in order to provide you with the service you requested.
 WPO adheres to adequate safeguards required for the international transfers of your personal information outside of the European Economic Area.
-If you are located in the European Union or Switzerland, WPO may transfer data outside of the European Union in accordance with standards set forth by European Union law, the EU model clauses, and/or the EU-US Privacy Shield framework for transatlantic information transmission as adopted.
-Nevertheless, access to your personal information may be provided only on a “need-to-know” basis so that WPO may deliver its services upon your request; your personal information will not be disclosed to any other person or entity other than in aggregate reports or in de-identified form without your written consent.
+If you are located in the European Union or Switzerland, WPO may transfer data outside of the European Union in accordance with standards set forth by European Union law including the derogations based on Article 49 of GDPR and the EU model clauses.
+Nevertheless, access to your personal information may be provided only on a “need-to-know” basis so that WPO may deliver its services upon your request; your personal information will not be disclosed to any other person or entity other than in aggregate reports or in de-identified form without your consent.
+The storage of EEA personal data is maintained in the European Union itself.

 Who do we share your information with?

 We do not sell your email address or other information identifying you to third parties.
-However, we do share your information with companies that are part of WPO or with selected third parties in order to pursue the objectives set out in this policy, in other contacts with you or on the site (e.g. “lettershops” that send you additional advertising and information material that may be of interest to you).
+However, we do share your information with companies that are part of WPO including our global delivery centres, or with selected third parties in order to pursue the objectives set out in this policy, in other contacts with you or on the site (e.g. “survey or informational content” that send you additional information material that may be of interest to you).

 We disclose information about you to others when we believe in good faith that we are required by law or legal process to respond to claims or to protect the rights, property or safety of WPO or others.